Epsom Day Unit

 Medical Termination at the Epsom Day Unit

-Medical termination is available up to 9 weeks of pregnancy for Auckland DHB residents only.
+Medical Abortion is available up to 9 weeks of pregnancy.

 Surgical Termination at the Epsom Day Unit

-The procedure is done by vacuum aspiration under local anaesthetic (awake) up to 13 weeks of pregnancy.
+This is done by vacuum aspiration under local anaesthetic (sedated not asleep) up to 13 weeks of pregnancy.

 The appointment takes up to 3 hours after being seen by the surgeon and consented.